rgscherf/conserve/README.md

-# Super Conservation Officer (SCO)

-A prototype for Ludum Dare 33.

 ## Overview

 SCO is a puzzle-y roguelike.
 You play as a conservation officer, trying to balance an ecosystem of AI animals.
 Each type of animal has different behaviors and a different place in the food web.